manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 ![notch filter diagram](/assets/img/ntscdb2fig2.png)

-[This article](https://crtdatabase.com/articles/decoding-240p) goes into detail explaining how this works, as well as how comb filters work and the technical differences.
+[This article by Eli Krause](https://crtdatabase.com/articles/decoding-240p) goes into detail explaining how this works, as well as how comb filters work and the technical differences.
 It is a relatively short and informative read which I recommend checking out if you want to understand better what is going on with these filters.

 I purchased 4 different notch filters to compare to each other, and to [the one I have made](https://manadream.shop/product/notch-filter-composite-to-s-video-converter).
 I will go over each one and talk about how they compare to each other.